Integrating Third Party Apps into Your Product: Benefits and Best Practices

 • glitches within your systems due to poor compatibility;

-• security breaches and data leaks.
+• security breaches and identity theft.

 For instance, switching to other services later on sometimes means you'll lose your integrations and configurations.
 As such, if you've decided to move from one third-party service for handling emails to some other marketing tool, you might need to start all over again with integration with possible downtime.